Chapter 8 Cell content

 The default display is conditioned by the type of data, i.e. columns of type double will be formatted with colformat_double(), columns of type integer will be formatted with colformat_int(), columns of type character will be formatted with colformat_char() and so on.

-We will first explain the use of the colformat_* functions and then we will see how to create fill cells with richer contents (i.e. being able to mix images, texts and hyperlinks) with the compose(as_paragraph()) functions.
-Function compose() is also existing in package ‘purrr’ and that causes many troubles, so function mk_par() has been created to avoid that issue. flextable::mk_par() and flextable::compose() are the same exact functions.
-We will only use mk_par() in this book.
+First, we explain the use of the colformat_* functions and then we will see how to fill cells with richer contents (i.e. being able to mix images, texts and hyperlinks) with the compose(as_paragraph()) functions.
+Function compose() also exists in the ‘purrr’ package which often causes issues.
+The identical function mk_par() has been created to avoid that issue package conflict issues, i.e. flextable::mk_par() and flextable::compose() are the same exact functions.
+For clarity, only mk_par() is used in this book.

 Before showing tables, let’s specify their post-processing before printing with function autofit():